 This places the driftwood conveniently close to access with a vehicle, and also prevents it from being carried away by the next tide.

 The limiting factor in all driftwood gathering expeditions is usually size.

 How many times have you seen a gorgeous piece that would be perfect, but it’s too big?

-Unfortunately, even carrying a saw to your beachcombing forays would be useless, as once you cut into a piece of driftwood and expose the unweathered wood the piece loses all value.
+Sadly, carrying a saw to your beachcombing forays would be useless, as once you cut into a piece of driftwood and expose the unweathered wood the piece loses all value.
 The patina of the wood is all important.